-- length="<integer_value>": <integer_value> specifies list_length and forces the list to have at most list_length items.
-If the list contains more items than list_length items the interval of elements to be displayed can be switched using has_previous_elements and has_next_elements from the current_list object. - columns="<integer_value>": <integer_value> specifies columns_number and sets an environment variable.
+- length="<integer value>": <integer value> specifies list length and forces the list to have at most list length items.
+If the list contains more items than list length items the interval of elements to be displayed can be switched using has previous elements and has next elements from the current list object. - columns="<integer_value>": <integer_value> specifies columns_number and sets an environment variable.
 This is incremented as if the items were placed in a table cell.
 The counting starts from one and the variable is incremented for every new element.
 When it reaches the maximum value it is reset to one.
 This is very useful in building tables of data.
-For details see current_list.
+For details see current list.

-list_of_instructions> may contain any statement except those listed at the end of the page.
+< f instructions > may contain any statement except those listed at the end of the page.

 - <order condition>=

-- o byNumber desclasc
+- byNumber desclasc

-- o byName desclasc
+- byName desclasc